percona/pmm/README.md

 	mdspell --report --en-us --ignore-acronyms --ignore-numbers "docs/**/*.md"

 Add any custom dictionary words to `.spelling`.
+If spell checking fails, the GitHub action will fail too, but after the MkDocs build.
+The `publish` branch will still have the latest build and can be used.
+Meanwhile, see what the spelling error is and either fix it or add the word to `.spelling`.

 Grammar is checked using [`write-good`](https://github.com/btford/write-good).